SKalt/gdal_build_debug/README.rst

      :alt: Updates

-A pytest suite to test whether gdal built with what you wanted.
+A pytest suite to test whether gdal built with the dependencies and formats you want.

 https://trac.osgeo.org/gdal/wiki/BuildingOnUnix